- Chart

 Strengths

-- Global sales and service network.
+- Global customer base and established after-sales service network.

 Weaknesses